OrderLab/linux-dev-bootcamp/wiki/source/Virtual-Machine-Setup.md

 `mount: mounting /dev/vda on /media failed: Invalid argument`.
 Those are benign errors due to the empty disk image.

-If the installation succeeds, the VM will boot into GRUB and you will be able to select Debian.
+If the installation succeeds, the VM will boot into GRUB so you can select Debian or it will directly boot into a login screen.
+To exit the login screen, press `Ctrl + ]`

 #### Troubleshooting Errors
 <details>